ostreedev/ostree/docs/manual/atomic-upgrades.md

 As mentioned in the introduction, OSTree is also designed to allow a model where filesystem trees are computed on the client.
-It is completely agnostic as to how those trees are generated; hey could be computed with traditional packages, packages with post-deployment scripts on top, or built by developers directly from revision control locally, etc.
+It is completely agnostic as to how those trees are generated; they could be computed with traditional packages, packages with post-deployment scripts on top, or built by developers directly from revision control locally, etc.